 - establish encounter/patient/context

-- convey metadata
+- · convey metadata

 - capture/store image data

 - index/archive images

-- Encounter-based imaging should get the same end result (the ability to find, access, analyze and use acquired images) as if the clinician placed the order.
+Encounter-based imaging should get the same end result (the ability to find, access, analyze and use acquired images) as if the clinician placed the order.
 This profile does not address display criteria for encounter-based imaging as new criteria relative to existing conventional medical imaging were not identified.

-- Note: This profile currently addresses the Point-of-Care Ultrasound Use Case (see Section 47.4.2.1).
-The intention of the committee is to submit a proposal for the next IHE Radiology development cycle to add a lightweight modality actor, a RESTful context transaction, and a RESTful DICOMweb image storage transaction, to support effective but lightweight integration of encounter-based medical photography using digital cameras, tablets and smartphones.